Ask any kid what summer means and you’ll get a variety of answers: vacation, boring days, ice cream, and pool days may be among them.

 Indoor rock climbing is a great activity for hot or rainy days, and River Rock Climbing Gym is a kid-friendly facility; reading through the First Visit Guide is advised.
 Kids are welcome to try their hand at top-roping, traditional climbing, bouldering, and more.
 If they love it and want more, lessons, birthday parties, camps, and special programs are available.

-Center in the Square is a full day multi-museum, butterfly garden, and aquarium experience all under one roof.
+Center in the Square is a full day multi-museum, event venue, and aquarium experience all under one roof.
 The Living Coral Reef Aquarium is the largest of its kind in the Mid-Atlantic at 8,000 gallons.
 Keep an eye out for Nemo!
-The Butterfly Garden is open year ‘round with consistent warm temperatures and humidity to help the winged beauties thrive.
+You can also catch a performance by Mill Mountain Theatre!

-Museums in the Square include the History Museum of Western Virginia, the Harrison Museum of African American Culture, the exciting and interactive Roanoke Pinball Museum, and the Science Museum of Western Virginia.
+Museums in the Square include the Harrison Museum of African American Culture, the exciting and interactive Roanoke Pinball Museum, Kids Square Children's Museum, Roanoke STARCADE, and the Science Museum of Western Virginia.

 Pet an alpaca at Smith Mountain Lake Farm in Hardy.
 Call ahead to request a 90 minute tour to meet the sweet alpacas, learn how they are raised, where they came from, and what their fiber is used for.
 You’ll have the chance to feed them from your hand and cuddle them around the neck.